Okta Inc. (OKTA) Shares Plummet Below 1-Year High

 Sponsored

-The average price point forecasted by analysts for Okta Inc. (OKTA) is $92.95, which is $20.43 above the current market price.
-The public float for OKTA is 151.76M, and currently, short sellers hold a 3.26% ratio of that floaft.
-The average trading volume of OKTA on April 25, 2023 was 2.44M shares.
+The average price suggested by analysts for OKTA is $92.95, which is $25.38 above the current market price.
+The public float for OKTA is 151.76M, and currently, shorts hold a 2.92% of that float.
+The average trading volume for OKTA on April 28, 2023 was 2.42M shares.

 OKTA’s Market Performance

-The stock of Okta Inc. (OKTA) has seen a -5.90% decrease in the past week, with a -13.19% drop in the past month, and a 4.75% gain in the past quarter.
-The volatility ratio for the week is 2.92%, and the volatility levels for the past 30 days are at 3.26% for OKTA.
-The simple moving average for the last 20 days is -8.21% for OKTA stock, with a simple moving average of 0.11% for the last 200 days.
+The stock of Okta Inc. (OKTA) has seen a -10.21% decrease in the past week, with a -18.99% drop in the past month, and a -4.45% fall in the past quarter.
+The volatility ratio for the week is 3.20%, and the volatility levels for the past 30 days are at 3.39% for OKTA.
+The simple moving average for the last 20 days is -11.67% for OKTA stock, with a simple moving average of -5.88% for the last 200 days.

 Analysts’ Opinion of OKTA